YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/edit_operations.rst

   // Instantiate a bgp object representing the bgp container from the openconfig-bgp YANG model ydk::openconfig_bgp::Bgp bgp{};

-  // Indicate that the `as number` is desried to be read bgp.config->as->filter = YFilter::read;
+  // Indicate that the `as number` is desired to be read bgp.config->as->filter = YFilter::read;